 About the ACT Test At-Home

 So can you take the ACT online right away?
-No—if you’re planning on taking the ACT this summer, online testing won’t be an option.
-ACT has announced their plans to offer at-home remote proctoring starting in late fall or early winter 2020.
-What will this look like?
+No—if you’re planning on taking the ACT this year, online testing won’t be an option.
+ACT has announced their plans to offer at-home remote proctoring starting in 2021 at the earliest.
+While initially they’d planned this for in late fall or early winter 2020, they’ve since had to focus on accommodating students affected by COVID-19 scheduling.
+When online testing finally happens, though, what will it look like?

 Most importantly, it’s not an open-book test!
 Instead, the ACT will be remotely proctored.
 This means that the test-makers will use computer cameras, keystroke tracking devices, and other resources to ensure that everyone taking the test at home does so fairly.

-It’s key to keep in mind that the ACT still plans to provide the new test-taker services it had previously announced for this fall.
+It’s key to keep in mind that the ACT still plans to provide the new test-taker services it had previously announced, though probably not until 2021 or later.
 This includes online testing at ACT test centers, which will give super-fast ACT scores (sometimes as soon as two days after test day!).
-It will also offer individual section retesting, too, and continue to offer superscoring options.
+It will also (eventually) offer individual section retesting, too, and continue to offer superscoring options.
 We don’t yet know how the ACT will incorporate these features into at-home tests, but we’ll keep you posted as they release more news!

 The ACT may not alone in this move; the College Board has also announced that digital SAT tests are possible for fall, though they haven’t confirmed that these will happen yet.